Freetown: PeFoHD officially launched

 A world in which people have opportunity to achieve a life of dignity and purpose

-MISSION: Improving and transforming lives of vulnerable people and their communities through driven sustainable development.
+Improving and transforming lives of vulnerable people and their communities through driven sustainable development.

 Objectives of the Organization